birdybro/MkDocs_MiSTer_old/docs/advanced/cheats.md

 Since CD-ROM images are large, the MiSTer purposefully doesn't do CRC32 hash checks for CD images.
 You will need to place the cheats you want into the same folder as your cue/bin or CHD file, in order to use cheats with it.

 Individual cheats are in .gg format and should be stored in zip files.
-Packs of codes can be downloaded from https://gamehacking.org/ by selecting the MiSTer format and choosing to save all codes for a given game.

 ## Making your own codes